 Depending on where you go, your driver’s licence may not be automatically accepted as a permit to drive.
 If travelling overseas, you’ll likely need to pair it with an International Driving Permit (IDP).
 An IDP is a special driver’s licence that allows licensed motorists to drive in other countries.
 It is proof that you possess a valid driver’s licence in Canada and includes a multilingual translation of your licence’s details.
 To find out if you need an IDP, visit the Government of Canada’s Travel Advice and Advisories for your destination’s requirements.

 What side of the road will you be driving on?
 How do you navigate a roundabout?
 What are the local speed limits?
-If you’re going abroad and plan to drive, do your research before getting behind the wheel; it will make for less confusion and a safer ride.
+If you’re going abroad and plan to drive, do your research before getting behind the wheel to minimize confusion and ensure a safer ride.

 Bigger is not better, especially if you’ll be driving narrow, winding, congested or unfamiliar roads.
 Rent the smallest vehicle that will still meet your passenger and luggage needs as smaller vehicles are usually easier to park, drive and manoeuvre.